smtkuo/ai-chart-analysis/README.md

 ## API Integration

-The project uses the ChartMaster AI API from RapidAPI.
+The project uses the AI Chart Analysis API from RapidAPI.
 To use the application:
 1. Get your API key from: https://rapidapi.com/ltdbilgisam/api/chartmaster-ai-visual-stock-chart-technical-analysis
 2. Enter your API key in the application
 3. Upload a chart or provide an image URL